-11. Turn on the pump and watch your plants grow!
+11. Turn on the pump and watch your plant grow!

 12. Monitor the system closely and ensure that the plants get enough water and nutrients.

-How to Choose the Right Plants for Your Drip Hydroponic System
+How to Choose the Right Plant for Your Hydroponic Drip System

-When choosing plants for your drip hydroponic system, it is essential to consider the following:
+When choosing plant for your drip system, it is essential to consider the following:

-- The size of the plants – Make sure to choose plants that are small enough to fit in the tubes or pipes of your system.
+- The size of the plant – Make sure to choose plant that are small enough to fit in the tubes or pipes of your system.

-- The water needs of the plants – Some plants require more water than others.
+- The water need of the plant – Some plants require more water than others.
 Make sure to choose plants that will thrive in the conditions of your hydroponic system.

-Drip hydroponic systems are a great option for those who want to grow plants quickly and efficiently.
+Drip systems are a great option for those who want to grow plants quickly and efficiently.

 - Monitor the nutrient solution – Test the nutrient solution regularly to ensure it is at the proper levels.

-- Add nutrients as needed – If the nutrient solution becomes depleted, you will need to add more nutrients.
+- Add nutrients as needed – If the nutrient solution becomes depleted, you will need to add more nutrients to the drip system.